zeroc-ice/ice/python/README.md

 The [Ice framework] provides everything you need to build networked applications, including RPC, pub/sub, server deployment, and more.

-Ice for Python is the Python implementation of Ice.
+Ice for Python is the Python implementation of the Ice framework.

 ## Sample Code